Pierre Cambronne

-Pierre Jacques Étienne, 1st Viscount Cambronne (26 December 1770 – 29 January 1842), was a general of the First French Empire.
+Pierre Jacques Étienne, 1st Viscount Cambronne (/kæmˈbrɒn/ cam-BRON, /fr/; 26 December 1770 – 29 January 1842), was a general of the First French Empire.
 A main strategist of the French Revolutionary Wars and Napoleonic Wars, he was wounded at the Battle of Waterloo.

 Military career

 Cambronne was born in Saint-Sébastien-sur-Loire, a commune near Nantes, in the modern department of Loire-Atlantique.
 He joined the Grenadiers as a volunteer in 1792, serving under Charles François Dumouriez in what would become Belgium, in the Vendée, took part in the battle of Quiberon, then in the expedition to Ireland under Hoche in 1796.
 He then joined the Army of the Alps under André Masséna, where he was promoted to command a grenadier company at the Battle of Zurich (1799).

 In 1800, he commanded a company under Latour d'Auvergne, and later succeeded him as First Grenadier of France.
 He was made a Colonel at the Battle of Jena in 1806, given command of the 3rd Regiment of the Voltigeurs of the Guard in 1810, and was made a Baron the same year.
 (Voltigeur, a French word meaning vaulter or leaper, was a designation given to elite light infantry units in the French Army, who acted as advance units of the main column.)

 Cambronne then fought in Spain, then joined La Grande Armée.
 In Russia he commanded the 3rd Regiment of Voltigeurs of the Guard, and took part in the battles of Bautzen, Dresden, and Leipzig, before being promoted to General.